 - Total Investment $713,600

-This project was made possible through the continuing collaborative efforts of the Highland Township, the Road Commission of Oakland County, Highland Community Schools, The Michigan Fitness Foundation, and the Michigan Department of Transportation.
+This project was made possible through the continuing collaborative efforts of the Highland Township, the Road Commission of Oakland County, Highland Community Schools, Michigan Fitness Foundation, Southeast Michigan Council of Governments (SEMCOG), and the Michigan Department of Transportation.